How to Write A Compelling Creative Brief (with Examples & Free Templates)

 Who is the Creative Brief Made for?

-It might surprise you to learn that the end-user of the creative brief isn’t the client.
+It might surprise you that the creative brief's end-user isn’t the client.

 Rather, it’s the creative team.

-While you’ll certainly need the client’s approval on the brief to get the go-ahead, the people who’ll actually use it are your creative team.
+While you’ll certainly need the client’s approval on the brief to get the go-ahead, your creative team will actually use it.

 Your job, thus, is to interpret the client’s vision in such a way that it is accessible to the creative team.

-This means no jargon, no fluff, and no “marketer-speak”.
-Create the brief in such a way that a designer or developer can understand it.
+This means no jargon, no fluff, and no “marketer-speak.”
+Create the brief so that a designer or developer can understand it.

 At the same time, the creative brief is not the answer to the client’s problem; it’s a starting point to inspire your team.
 It should have just enough insight to challenge your team and get them to think creatively about the problem.

-If the answer is a “no” or a “maybe”, it’s time to go back to the drawing board.
+If the answer is a “no” or a “maybe,” it’s time to return to the drawing board.

 What Are Some Creative Brief Examples?